thesyntaxslinger/syntaxslinger.com/docs/docs/software/nextcloud.md

 systemctl enable --now redis
 ```

-You can use either a linux sock or tcp.
+You can use either a linux socket or tcp.